A Star Is Born (2018 film): Plot

-43-year-old Jackson "Jack" Maine, a famous country rock singer privately battling an alcohol and drug addiction, plays a concert.
+Forty-three-year-old Jackson "Jack" Maine, a country rock singer privately battling an alcohol and drug addiction, plays at a concert.
 His primary support is Bobby, his manager and older half-brother.
-After a show, Jack goes out for drinks and visits a drag bar where he witnesses a tribute performance to Édith Piaf by 31-year-old Ally, who works as a waitress and singer-songwriter.
-Jack is amazed by her performance, and they spend the night talking to each other, where Ally discusses her unsuccessful efforts in pursuing a professional music career.
-Ally shares with Jack some lyrics she has been working on, and he tells her she is a talented songwriter and should perform her material.
+After a show, Jack goes out for drinks and visits a drag bar.

+There, Jack witnesses a tribute performance to Édith Piaf by 31-year-old Ally, who works as a waitress and singer-songwriter.
+He is amazed by her performance, and they spend the night talking.
+Ally discusses her unsuccessful efforts in pursuing a professional music career.
+Ally shares with Jack some lyrics she has been working on, he tells her she is a talented songwriter and should perform her material.

 Jack invites Ally to his next show.
 Despite her initial refusal, she attends and, with Jack's encouragement, sings "Shallow" on stage with him.
-Jack invites Ally to go on tour with him, forming a romantic relationship.
-In Arizona, Ally and Jack visit the ranch where Jack grew up and where his father is buried, only to find that Bobby had sold the land, which was converted into a wind farm.
+Jack invites Ally to go on tour with him, and they form a romantic relationship.

+In Arizona, Ally and Jack go to visit the ranch where Jack grew up and where his father is buried.
+However, they discover that Bobby had sold the land, which was converted into a wind farm.
 Angered at his betrayal, Jack attacks Bobby, who subsequently quits as his manager.
 Before doing so, Bobby reveals that he did inform Jack about the sale, but Jack was too drunk to notice.

 While on tour, Ally meets Rez, a record producer who offers her a contract.
-Although visibly bothered, Jack still supports her decision.
-Rez refocuses Ally away from country music and towards pop music.
-Jack misses one of Ally's performances after he passes out drunk in public; he recovers at the home of his best friend George "Noodles" Stone and later makes up with Ally.
-There he proposes to Ally with an impromptu ring made from a loop of a guitar string, and they are married that same day at a church ministered by a relative of Noodles.
+Although visibly bothered, Jack still supports her decision to sign with him.
+Rez refocuses Ally away from country music and towards pop.
+Jack misses one of Ally's performances after he passes out drunk in public.

+Jack recovers at the home of his best friend George "Noodles" Stone and later makes up with Ally.
+There, he proposes to her with an impromptu ring made from a loop of a guitar string.
+They are married that same day at a church ministered by a relative of Noodles.